-Evolutionism is the doctrine that the universe had a natural origin; that natural causes eventually gave rise to the earliest form of life; and that all subsequent organisms descended from that first simple organism.
-The beginning of all things is dated to about 13 billion years ago and the origin of the Earth to about 4.5 billion years ago.
+Evolutionism is the doctrine that the universe had a natural origin, that natural causes eventually gave rise to the earliest form of life, and that all subsequent organisms descended from that first simple organism.
+The beginning of all things is dated to about 13 billion years ago and the Earth’s origin to about 4.5 billion years ago.
 From their different perspectives, modern cosmology, biology and geology have all contributed to the story.
-The term Darwinian refers to the fact that some of the biological foundations for modern evolutionism were laid down by Charles Darwin.
+The term Darwinian refers to the fact that at least some of the biological foundations of this framework were laid down by Charles Darwin.

 The ‘ism’ at the end of the word denotes a belief system.
 Evolutionism is not just the acceptance of the fact that organisms have changed over time and new species have arisen from old.
 Rather, it interprets the process of species diversification as evidence that all diversity goes back to a single species, and that species as they evolved were continually upgrading their biological programs.
-It is a theory, one that (a) rests on the evidence that species must have multiplied, (b) proposes a mechanism for the multiplicity (natural selection of chance variation), and then (c) links all organism, from the simplest to the most complex, into a genealogical continuum of numerous, successive, slight modifications.
+The interpretation (a) rests on the evidence that species must have multiplied, (b) proposes a mechanism for the multiplicity (natural selection of chance variation), and then (c) links all organism, from the simplest to the most complex, into a genealogical continuum of numerous, successive, slight modifications.

 Creationism is also a belief system.
 One can draw the conclusion that organisms were created without believing that they were created in their present form or that the universe came into existence only 6–10,000 years ago, looking much as it does now.

 What, then, makes a theory scientific?
-Perhaps it is the reliance on data gathered by scientific methods?
-Perhaps it is the investigation and explanation of physical processes in terms of cause and effect.
+The reliance on data gathered by scientific methods?
+The investigation and explanation of physical processes in terms of cause and effect?
 We don’t have to produce a definitive answer, but one characteristic a scientific theory must have is the capability of being falsified.
 The crux of the matter is not whether there is evidence which the theory satisfies – other theories may be able to do the same – but whether evidence exists which contradicts the theory.

 And both have been falsified, notwithstanding that they continue to be advocated as vigorously as ever.
 Adherents believe in them and promote them for all they are worth despite their having failed as scientific theories.
 Both beliefs – as each party indeed says of the other – function as myth, satisfying the basic questions about where life came from and where it is going, and determining how reality is perceived.
 They provide the rules which govern the interpretation of everything else.
 As they go to the core of one’s being, they are immune from investigation and generate only taboos.

 If the two doctrines are both wrong, there must be a third possibility, as succeeding parts of this website argue.
-The following summaries are restricted to showing just how comprehensively current theories have been falsified.
+The following summaries show just how comprehensively current theories have been falsified.